dynamiccodePL/PHP-System-Uwierzytelniania/README.md

-# System rejestracji i logowania
+# System rejestracji i uwierzytelniania
 Przykładowy system rejestracji i logowania użytkowników.
 Skrypt ten może być podstawą do tworzenia systemu uwierzytelniania.

-# This script uselo
+# This script use
 This script use password_hash function to hash user password.
 This script use PDO Driver